top of page

 • Luis Cayetano

-Mant adherents of the UFO coverup/Disclosure/recovered technology milieu believe that the alien spacecraft supposedly being concealed by the government and/or its aerospace contractor partners possess the key to human emancipation vis a vis "free energy".
-I suggest that this technofantasy is a way of parlaying or at least feigning social conscience with anti-government sentiment that is core to the libertarian world outlook ("government is the problem").
-Since libertarians distrust government programs, they are probably unreceptive to most calls for transitioning to available renewable technologies in a scaled transition away from fossil fuels, which would entail a substantial government involvement in building the infrastructure, investing in research and development, and providing economic incentives for individuals and private enterprise (which would count as a "market distortion" to most libertarians).
-Alien free energy tech is thus a "safe" arena in which libertarians can psychologically deal with this problem (or at least postpone it) and circumvent the concrete social realities, such as how technology must be embedded within social relations to be effective, and the necessity for concerted state action in dealing with environment issues, while wielding their favored motif as yet another weapon against government.
-Science and serious social analysis and diagnosis cast aside; magical escapism inserted; government as the enemy preserved; hyper-individualist posturing presented as social concern flaunted.
+Many adherents of the UFO coverup/Disclosure/recovered technology story believe that the alien spacecraft supposedly being concealed by the government and/or its aerospace contractor partners possess the key to human emancipation via "free energy".
+I suggest that this technofantasy is a way of parlaying or at least feigning social conscience with anti-government sentiment that is core to the libertarian world outlook, an outlook that is at least partially held by multitudes of Americans even though they may not all be self-described libertarians as such (for example, the mantra "government is the problem" has been a highly popular one since the neoliberal economic "revolution" of Ronald Reagan, which helped normalize certain Miltonian libertarian notions about the supremacy of the free market and the need for deregulation).
+Since libertarians distrust government programs, they are probably unreceptive to most calls for transitioning away from fossils fuels toward available renewable technologies in a scaled fashion, which would entail a substantial government involvement in building the infrastructure, investing in research and development, and providing economic incentives for individuals and private enterprise (which would count as a "market distortion" in the libertarian view) to achieve such a vast transformation.
+Alien free energy tech may thus serve as a "safe" arena in which libertarians can psychologically deal with this problem (or at least postpone it) by circumventing tricky social realities-such as how technology must be embedded within social relations to be effective, and the necessity for concerted state action in dealing with environmental issues-while retaining the anti-government angle.
+Science and serious social analysis and diagnosis are thus cast aside; magical escapism is inserted; government as the enemy is preserved as the favored theme; hyper-individualist posturing is presented as social concern.
 Ironically, this is the type of thinking that only ensures that the ecological despoliation of the planet will get worse while we wait for a grand "reveal" that will "change everything".
-By then, this fool's errand will be far too late, for the wait will be eternal, not so much because of government obstinacy but because of the non-existence of the underlying items.
-It amounts to little more than a giant cosplay on the part of these libertarians, honorable though their underlying sentiments (naive thought they are) might be.
+This seems to amount to little more than a giant cosplay, as honorable (albeit naive) as the underlying sentiments of libertarians may be.
+As noted earlier, the "Disclosure" idea has a certain similarity with Christian fundamentalist expectations about the End of Times and the Rapture.
+Needless to say, (and I hope that this will not be controversial to my readers) social policy that is based on faith rather than evidence can be dangerous when necessary action is eschewed in favor of clinging to preferred myths and tropes.

-I've long thought that there might be a libertarian flavor to the Bob Lazar story, one of the quintessential recovered technology/reverse engineering fables within alien lore.
-Lazar's wasn't the first such story, but it was an accelerant in that throughline, and it also drew upon anti-government sentiment during the Reaganite 1980s, in which libertarian economic doctrines were being injected into the larger culture and society.
+I've long thought that the Bob Lazar story may carry a libertarian flavor.
+His is of course one of the quintessential recovered technology/reverse engineering fables within alien lore.
+Lazar's wasn't the first such story, but it was an accelerant in that throughline, and it also drew upon anti-government sentiment during the Reaganite 1980s.
 The Area 51 facility served as the centerpiece and became a household name around the world thanks largely to his story.
 More than that, it became a type of symbol for government secrecy (again with the odd duality of a grudging admiration for the US government's power and prowess).
-Importantly, Area 51 and the Nevada Test Site had long been a focus of wrangling between the state of Nevada and the federal government.
-Lazar himself, who feigned victimhood for his role in "exposing" the reverse engineering program of alien craft at the (nonexistent) "S4" facility near Area 51, is an entrepreneurial type (albeit with some ethical and credibility issues) who is seen by his supporters as someone who "stood up" to the government to bring the "truth" to the masses and suffered retaliation for doing so.
-The resilience of the Lazar story's appeal for many people is probably explainable in such terms, just as much as for his claims about the alien tech itself.
+Importantly, Area 51 and the Nevada Test Site had long been a focus of legal wrangling between the state of Nevada and the federal government.
+Lazar himself, who feigned victimhood for his role in "exposing" the alien reverse engineering program at the (nonexistent) "S4" facility near Area 51, is an entrepreneurial type (albeit with some ethical and credibility issues) who is seen by his supporters as someone who stood up to the government to bring the truth to the masses and suffered retaliation for it.
+The resilience of the Lazar story's appeal is probably explainable in such terms, just as much as for his claims about the alien tech itself.
 That gets onto the original issue in this piece: free energy.
 Lazar says that the alien craft use element 115 and anti-matter.
-His physics claims have been definitively debunked as pseudoscience, but they operate within a liminal space in between sciencey-sounding credibility and unattainability.
-This is at least adjacent to the free energy narrative and may well serve a similar social function.
+His physics claims have been definitively debunked as pseudoscience, but they operate within a liminal space between sciencey-sounding credibility and unattainability.
+This is at least adjacent to the free energy narrative and may well serve a similar social function, probably unbeknownst to Lazar himself.

 Comments